Garrett on track for exponential growth

-GARRETT — Garrett is on the road for exponential growth, according to a report from City Planner Milton Otero at Tuesday’s meeting of the Common Council.
+GARRETT — Garrett is on the road for exponential growth, according to a report from City Planner Milton Otero to the Common Council.

 So far this year, his department has issued 25 improvement permits valued at $11.7 million.
 Last year, the city issued 233 permits for various improvements at $9.7 million for the entire year.

-“Walmart has a $5.5 million project and Granite Ridge submitted 11 new homes valued at more than $2.8 million,” said Otero.
+“Walmart has a $5.5 million project and Granite Ridge submitted 11 new homes valued at more than $2.8 million,” Otero said.

-Also Tuesday, Garrett moved forward to enter into an inter-local agreement with DeKalb County to form an extra-territorial jurisdiction area following a recommendation by the Garrett Plan Commission.
+At its Feb.
+1 meeting, the council moved forward to enter into an inter-local agreement with DeKalb County, forming an extra-territorial jurisdiction area following a recommendation by the Garrett Plan Commission.

 The council unanimously adopted the ordinance that establishes a map of the ETJ area and proposed classifications for certain areas within the jurisdiction.
 The plan now moves forward with information meetings with stakeholders in the affected areas and then with the county plan commission.

-The council also adopted a second ordinance Tuesday to amend the city’s comprehensive plan, zoning ordinance and zoning map to authorize the use of farm equipment, sales and service in the industrial general district.
-The amendment would allow farm implement dealer Plevna Equipment to move forward with plans to build a dealership on S.R.
+The council also adopted a second ordinance to amend the city’s comprehensive plan, zoning ordinance and zoning map to authorize the use of farm equipment, sales and service in the industrial general district.
+This ordinance would allow farm implement dealer Plevna Equipment to move forward with plans to build a dealership on S.R.
 8 at Wiant Drive east of Garrett.

 Plans to monitor the city’s recycling bins are moving in a good direction, according to Councilman Bobby Diederich.